 This rich and creamy Kerala dal is a simple and delicious recipe made with lentils cooked in flavorful spiced coconut milk.
-This instant pot Kerala parippu curry is basically a dump and cook recipe that takes very little effort to make.
+This instant pot Kerala parippu curry is basically a pour and cook recipe that takes very little effort to make.

 This rich and creamy Kerala-style parippu (another word for “dal”) is a must during special occasions or festivals.
 It is one of the main dishes served during Onam, a harvest festival celebrated by people of all religions in Kerala.
 This dal (along with avial) is always served as part of the sadya, a vegetarian feast typically served on a banana leaf.
 You can make this dal any time though of course.
 It’s such an easy dal recipe that we eat it all the time.

 If you’ve never had Kerala dal before, this is what you can expect: a rich and creamy and coconutty dal made with lentils that melt right into the soup.